Avellino: Rail

 The station, located where the city limits of Avellino meet Atripalda, was once the terminus for passenger rail services to Benevento, Cancello, and Rocchetta Sant'Antonio.
 The station provided a reliable link with Benevento and Salerno.
 A few long-distance trains to Naples and Rome were also added to try and reinvigorate the local economy, but these services came to an end in 2010, following cuts that saw the closure of the railway between Avellino and Rocchetta Sant'Antonio.
 A regional decree dated 9 August 2012 forced the closure of the remaining 19 local rail services.
 However, in response to protests from rail users a small number of services were reinstated on 28 October 2012.

 Road

 Avellino is served by two access points (Avellino Est/East and Avellino Ovest/West) on the A16 Autostrada (originally numbered A17, and known also as "Autostrada of the two seas") which runs approximately west–east and links Naples to the west with Canosa di Puglia and Bari on the farther side of the country.
 Near Naples the A16 connects with the A3 Autostrada, ensuring good road access with the principal population centres across Italy.
 Also important is the so-called "Ofantina" superstrada (dual carriageway) linking with several locally important towns to the east and south, en route to Salerno.

+Public transport

+Public transportation in Avellino is provided by AIR Campania.
+Since 2023, the service includes trolleybuses (locally referred to, inaccurately, as the metropolitana leggera, or light metro), on a new trolleybus route that opened on 3 April 2023.
+A trolleybus system previously operated in Avellino from 1947 to 1973.